 So your email account has been compromised.
 Now what?

 If we detect suspicious activity, we will temporarily suspend your account to prevent someone else from using it.
 We understand that this can be inconvenient, but we take your privacy very seriously, and want to ensure we protect you from having any further personal details compromised.

-You’ll need to call us on 13 22 00 and state ‘compromised email account’ so we can help you through the process to reactivate your email account.
+You’ll need to contact us and state ‘compromised email account’ so we can help you through the process to reactivate your email account.